JWang1414/fall2025/environmental/final/Final Notes.md

  Long answer:
  - Why do you think an author used a certain term?
 Think about it in a wider context

+ Bonus questions:
+- Bananas and plastic bags
+- Think like a Mountain